David Livingstone: Banknotes

 In 1971–1998 Livingstone's image was portrayed on £10 notes issued by the Clydesdale Bank.
 He was originally shown surrounded by palm tree leaves with an illustration of African tribesmen on the back.
 A later issue showed Livingstone against a background graphic of a map of Livingstone's Zambezi expedition, showing the River Zambezi, Victoria Falls, Lake Nyasa and Blantyre, Malawi; on the reverse, the African figures were replaced with an image of Livingstone's birthplace in Blantyre, Scotland.

 Science

-The following species have been named in honour of David Livingstone:
+The following species have been named in his honour: